hackersalman/Bug-Hunting-Cheatsheet/Web Cache Poisoning.md

 ## Exploiting an unkeyed query string

-Add an arbitrary parameter that breaks out of the reflected string and inject an XSS payload.
+In some scenario, the query parameter might be keyed so attackers payload will not served to other users.
+In this case identify an unkeyed  parameter that breaks out of the reflected string and inject an XSS payload.
 **Example:**
 ```
 GET /?evil='/><script>alert(1)</script>